Van Buren State Park (Ohio): History

 The process of creating the park began in 1939 when a dam was built over Rocky Ford Creek creating Van Buren Lake as part of a private wildlife preserve.
 The lake and preserve were transferred to the state of Ohio for use as a state park in 1950.
+The dam was notched and removed in August 2025, draining the lake as part of the Rocky Ford Creek restoration.

 Ecology

 Van Buren State Park is in a rich agricultural area.
 Northwest Ohio is part of the Interior Plains region of North America.
 The land is largely flat with a few hills that are a remnant of the last ice age.
 Beneath the topsoil lies a layer of dolomitic limestone.

 The park is in a small patch of woods surrounded by thousands of acres of fields of corn, wheat and soybeans.
 The land was largely forested before it was cleared by farmers.
 A small patch of woodland, made mostly of beech and sugar maple trees, remains at Van Buren State Park.
 Typical woodland mammals found in the park include white-tailed deer, red fox, red squirrel, skunk, and opossum.
 Bird species include the cowbird, woodcock, eastern bluebird, short-eared owl and eastern meadowlark.
 The park is also home to garter snakes and spring peepers.
 Wildflowers in the area include chicory, spring beauty, Dutchman's breeches, daisy fleabane and thimbleweed.